chihacknight/chihacknight.org/_posts/events/2018-02-28-entrepreneurial-journeys-black-women-activating-tech.md

 People are invited to break off into groups and work on projects, discuss potential ideas, and share their skills.

+**Additional details**

+* Close to the Halsted Green line stop
+* There is free parking at the US Bank lot
+* There will be lots of yummy Caribbean food (with veggie options)!

 Food will be provided.